 In 2009, author Simon Sinek gave a TED called “How Great Leaders Inspire Action.”
 This 18 and a half minute long viral TED talk called on business leaders to “Start With Why.”
 “Why” isn’t just a word, it’s a powerful concept.

 Step two: Audit

-If you have carried out market research correctly, you will know which platform(s) your target group prefers.
+If you have carried out your market research correctly, you will know which platform(s) your target group prefers.
 Focus your efforts on these.
 Share high-quality content and understand its purpose.
-Does it solve your audience’s problem, makes life easier, educate, inspire or entertain?
+Does your content solve your audience’s problem, makes life easier, educate, inspire or entertain?

 Step three: Set clear and measurable objectives

 Without objectives, it’s hard to know exactly how well your social media strategy is performing.
 Think about what you want to achieve, whether that’s driving traffic to the website, increasing brand awareness or engaging with customers.
 For an objective to become a reality, it needs to be specific, measurable, attainable, and realistic, as well as time specific.
 These are called SMART goals.

 To attract the attention of your target audience, it is critical that you understand their characteristics and buying behaviours.
 Collect data from social media, website analytics and customer surveys to identify age, gender, location, average income, and other facts that are important to your business.
 Analyse the data trends and you will have a clear insight into who your target audience is.

 Once you are familiar with your target audience, you will need to identify who you brand is already connected to, which platforms your audience uses – such as Facebook, Twitter or Instagram, and how your own social media presence compares to the competition.
 Then it’s time to come up with a killer social media content plan.
 Make sure your content is of value to your audience.
 It’s OK to post content about your products and services, just don’t overdo it!
 Post a mix of entertaining, educating and inspiring posts and try not to spam your followers.